ScottyB/the-software-engineering-phd-guide/_sources/how-to-write-a-thesis.md

 ### Start with the extended abstract to identify missing sections

-Start by assessing if you have completed enough research to write a thesis by writing the extended abstract.
-I’ve previously written about how to write an extended abstract here (PROVIDE LINK).
+Start by assessing if you have completed enough research to write a thesis by writing the [extended abstract](./how-to-write-an-extended-abstract).
 Provided you can write the extended abstract without any missing sections even, if the work has not all been completed, then you are ready to start writing up your thesis.
 Also consider creating a skeleton outline of the whole thesis to get a feel for the chapters that need to be written.

 ### Scope the thesis with an introduction and conclusion